jamwaffles/jamwaffles.github.io/_drafts/huanyang-linuxcnc-2.7-speed-control.md

 image: huanyang-header.jpg
 ---

 Huanyang branded VFD drives are ubiquitous on eBay and other sites like AliExpress.
-I bought one some time ago and have been controlling the speed manually with the difficult to use control panel on the front.
-It is, however, possible to control the VFD from within LinuxCNC, which I'll go through setting up in this post.
+I bought one some time ago with a 1.5KW spindle and have been controlling the speed manually with the difficult to use control panel on the front.
+It is, however, possible to control the VFD from within LinuxCNC using the [`M3` and `M5` commands](http://linuxcnc.org/docs/html/gcode/m-code.html#mcode:m3-m4-m5) (I haven't been able to get `M4`, reverse rotation, working yet).
+What's also neat is we can get the machine to wait for the spindle to come up to speed before moving to the next line of GCode.

 The first thing I tried was [PDM](https://en.wikipedia.org/wiki/Pulse-density_modulation) using signals from the parallel port.
 This doesn't set the speed accurately _at all_ and the PDM/speed conversion curve is hilariously inaccurate.
 If you want to try this method for whatever reason, there's a [guide in the LinuxCNC documentation](http://wiki.linuxcnc.org/cgi-bin/wiki.pl?VFD_Digital/Analog_Interface).

 Most Huanyang VFDs have an RS-485 two-wire interface, so let's use this to communicate with the drive from LinuxCNC.
-They supposedly support Modbus, but aren't compliant, so a custom HAL component for LinuxCNC is required.
-Since LinuxCNC 2.7, this component is now bundled with the default image so all we need to do is set it up properly.
+These inverters supposedly support Modbus but aren't compliant, so a custom HAL component for LinuxCNC is required.
+Since LinuxCNC 2.7, [this component](http://linuxcnc.org/docs/html/man/man1/hy_vfd.1.html) is now bundled with the default image as a HAL component, so all we need to do is set it up properly.
+Easy!

 # Hardware required

 - A computer running LinuxCNC 2.7+ with at least one USB port
 - A USB ↔ RS-485 converter.
 I got one on eBay for less than a fiver.
+You could use an RS-232 to RS-485 converter too
 - Huanyang VFD
 - Two core signal (light gauge) wire to hook up between the VFD and converter.
 I used one of the twisted pairs out of an ethernet cable.